Cookies help us deliver our services.

 Because of the summer holidays in Japan, flights to Japan and accommodation are still expensive in the summertime.
 If the weather and crowds don’t put you off visiting Tokyo in the summer then the cost might.

-For many people autumn is the best time to go to Tokyo.
+• For many people autumn is the best time to visit Tokyo.

-There’s even an autumnal version of hanami, called momijigari, where people admire Japan’s trees and forests as they turn a beautiful range of colours.
-Day trips from Tokyo to places such as Kamakura or Nikko are made even more spectacular by autumn’s astonishing colours.
+There’s even an autumnal version of hanami, called momijigari, where people admire Japan’s trees and forests as they turn a variety of beautiful of colours.

-As already mentioned, the temperatures and frequent sunny days makes visiting Tokyo in autumn a joy.
-With the heat and humidity of summer gone, there’s no better time to explore Tokyo.
+The temperatures and frequent sunny days makes visiting Tokyo in autumn a joy.
+With the heat and humidity of summer gone, there’s no better time to explore Tokyo

 Unless you plan to visit Tokyo at a specific time of year – such as the cherry blossom season – then you should definitely consider autumn as a contender for the best time to visit Tokyo.